Beans-BV/merchant_sdk_javascript/README.md

 ## Do I have to use stroops?

 Our platform utilizes Stellar blockchain technology to simplify digital transactions, making it accessible even to those unfamiliar with cryptocurrencies.
 We've streamlined the payment process using `Stellar Lumen (XLM)` and other cryptocurrencies, allowing you to transact in main currency units instead of dealing with complex conversions like `stroops`.
 For example, to request a payment of `1 XLM`, you just set the amoun to `"1"` and our system automatically handles the conversion to `10,000,000 stroops`, ensuring a user-friendly payment experience.

+# Examples

+We've provided examples to help you understand what you as a business can do with the Beans Merchant SDK.

+### Checkout

+This example showcases a checkout page that allows users to pay for items using Beans.
+You can see how easy it is to integrate Beans payments into your e-commerce platform.

+### Sub-Account Management

+This example demonstrates how to create and manage company sub-accounts using the Beans Merchant SDK.
+Features include:
+- Creating sub-accounts with multilingual names
+- Uploading avatar images for sub-accounts
+- Retrieving and displaying avatar images
+- Detailed display of account information

+This functionality is particularly useful for businesses that need to manage multiple Stellar accounts under a single company account.

+### Advanced (for developers)

+This example is more technical and aimed at developers who want to understand the full capabilities of the Beans Merchant SDK.